 One of Thimble’s closest competitors is Next Insurance.
 Launched in 2016, Next Insurance offers a similar quick approval process for small businesses looking for basic liability insurance.

 In addition to general and professional liability insurance, Next Insurance also offers commercial auto, workers' compensation, and tool and equipment insurance.
 The company’s policies are backed by Munich R.E., rated A+ by AM Best.

 Among the industries that Next Insurance covers are contractors, construction, consulting, fitness, cleaning, beauty, therapy, entertainment, and education.
-Although the company offers policies in all 50 states, some customers have found that they are unable to get coverage for their particular profession.

 Although Next Insurance offers more policies than Thimble as well as the ability to talk to a live person, we still believe that Thimble is a better option for small businesses and freelancers to get fast and flexible liability insurance.